 The Globe and Shakespeare´s pronounciation, David Crystal gives a more sophisticated explanation of how Shakespeare spoke and explains how the OP, Original Pronounciation works, and how much we are loosing of Shakespeare texts if we listen to them in Modern English pronounciation.

 We have a little bit of everything here!
+What about some insults by Shakespeare???
+From Fishmonger to Bite your thumb!

 Let´s finish with some very famous Shakespeare´s quotes: